Ethiopia rounds up high-profile Tigrayans, U.N. staff | Law-Order

 Government spokesperson Legesse Tulu did not immediately respond to Reuters requests for comment.
 Federal police spokesperson Jeylan Abdi said he was not authorized to comment on detentions, while Addis Ababa police spokesman Fasika Fante said last week those detained "directly or indirectly" backed the TPLF.
 The attorney general Gedion Timotheos did not respond to requests for comment but previously told Reuters that the judicial system contained checks and balances to ensure the innocent were freed.

 On Tuesday, police detained Daniel Tekeste, the Tigrayan CEO of Lion Bank along with five other staff, a bank employee told Reuters, adding they were released later that night.
-It was not immediately possible to reach the CEO and the bank's communications department declined to comment.
 A branch manager at another private bank told Reuters a policeman visited his office in the capital on Tuesday and asked if any Tigrayans worked there.
 The manager said he told the officer he did not have that information, and he left.

 Three high-level members of the former federally-appointed Tigray administration were detained last week but later released, one said, adding that many lower- and middle-ranking regional Tigrayan government officials were still detained.
 Abraha Desta https://www.reuters.com/article/us-ethiopia-conflict-idAFKBN2GS0FQ, a former cabinet-level member of the Tigrayan administration who had been a prominent critic of the TPLF, was arrested in October after publicly denouncing arrests of Tigrayans.